Nadeau-Innovations/site/content/post/2021/9/pdf-hero-how-to-extract-emails-with-python/index.md

 ### Extract

+The **extract** stage of the process is the most complicated.
+Not only do we need to find the PDFs, we also need to develop different approaches to finding emails within each PDF.

+#### Searching for PDFs

 The first step is to find all the PDFs.
 For this I'll be using one of my favourite built-in modules: [`pathlib`](https://docs.python.org/3/library/pathlib.html).

 ```python
 from pathlib import Path